Ngorongoro Conservation Area

-History and geography
+History

 The name of the crater has an onomatopoeic origin; it was named by the Maasai pastoralists after the sound produced by the cowbell (ngoro ngoro).
-Based on fossil evidence found at the Olduvai Gorge, various hominid species have occupied the area for 3 million years.
+Based on fossil evidence OH 7 found at the Olduvai Gorge, various hominid species have occupied the area for at least 1.75 million years.

 Hunter-gatherers were replaced by pastoralists a few thousand years ago.
-The Mbulu came to the area about 2,000 years ago and were joined by the Datooga around the year 1700.
+The Iraqw people came to the area about 2,000 years ago and were joined by the Datooga around the year 1700.
 Both groups were driven from the area by the Maasai in the 1800s.

 No Europeans are known to have set foot in the Ngorongoro Crater until 1892 when it was visited by Oscar Baumann.
 Two German brothers (Adolph and Friedrich Siedentopf) farmed in the crater until the outbreak of World War I, after leasing the land from the administration of German East Africa.
 The brothers regularly organized shooting parties to entertain their German friends.
 They also attempted to drive the wildebeest herds out of the crater.

-In 1921, the first game preservation ordinance was passed, which restricted hunting to permit holders throughout Tanzania.
-In 1928, hunting was prohibited on all land within the crater rim, except the former Siedentopf farms.
-The National Park Ordinance of 1948 (implemented in 1951) created the Serengeti National Park (SNP).
-This, however, caused problems with the Maasai and other tribes, resulting in the Ngorongoro Conservation Area Ordinance (1959) that separated the conservation area from the national park.
-Maasai pastoralists living in Serengeti National Park were systematically relocated to Ngorongoro, increasing the population of Maasai and livestock living in the Crater.
-The Ngorongoro Conservation Area Authority was established by the Game Park Laws (miscellaneous amendments) Act, 1976, and owns the majority of Ngorongoro Conservation Area land, including the Crater.
-The area became a UNESCO World Heritage Site in 1979, originally inscribed for its natural significance.
-It then received Mixed Heritage Status in 2010.
-Its cultural recognition stemming from “an exceptionally long sequence of crucial evidence related to human evolution and human-environment dynamics…including physical evidence of the most important benchmarks in human evolutionary development”.
-This recognition, however, has not included the Maasai community, hence the longstanding conflict surrounding the use and management of the park.
-The Wildlife Conservation Act of 2009 further restricted human use of Ngorongoro Crater and created a legal framework to politically disenfranchise and forcibly displace traditional pastoralists.
-The restriction on land use generates tension between the local Maasai communities and conservation authorities.
-The International Union for Conservation of Nature (IUCN) is seeking solutions to ease conflict and improve collaborative efforts toward conservation with the locals.

-The conservation area land is multi-use and unique because it is the only conservation area in Tanzania that protects wildlife while allowing human habitation.
-Land use is controlled to prevent negative effects on the wildlife population.
-For example, cultivation is prohibited at all but subsistence levels.
+The first game reserves were established by Germans and allowed hunting.
+Under British rule after World War I, various game preservation ordinances which restricted hunting were enacted in various areas in Tanzania (then Tanganyika) starting in 1921.
+By 1930, Ngorongoro Crater was included.
+Also during this time, the Land Ordinance of 1923 created legal basis to place the land rights of indigenous people at the discretion of the Governor, though indigenous people retained those rights through the 1950's.
+Tensions between the drive for preservation and the rights of indigenous people rose during this time.

+The National Park Ordinance of 1948 (implemented in 1951), created the Serengeti National Park (SNP).
+However, to secure land rights for the pastoralist Maasai people living in the area, the Ngorongoro Conservation Area Ordinance (1959) separated the NCA from the SNP.
+Maasai people living in Serengeti National Park were systematically relocated to Ngorongoro Conservation Area, increasing the population of Maasai people living there.

+It also increased the disputes between the Tanzania government and the Maasai people.